 All students in grades 3-8 in Missouri will take the MAP tests in communications arts and mathematics.
 Students in grades 5 and 8 also take the science MAP test.
-High School students take the

-MAP EOC (End of Course) What kinds of questions are tests in Algebra 1, English II, Biology, and American Government.
+High School students take the MAP EOC (End of Course) tests in Algebra 1, English II, Biology, and American Government.